 Al Arz is located offshore, in the southern part of the Boujdour Offshore Block, within the Aaiun Basin, in water depths of approximately 1,300 to 2,000 feet (400 to 600 meters).
-It is a large, three-way closure on the upthrown side of an extensional fault containing multiple stacked targets within the Early Cretaceous Hauterivian through Albian sections.
+It is a large, three-way fault closure on the upthrown side of a three-way trapping fault containing multiple stacked targets within the Early Cretaceous Hauterivian through Albian sections.
 2D seismic data has been used to define its depositional and structural history.
-Al Arz has an estimated pay thickness of approximately 380 feet.
 An exploration well is anticipated to be drilled post 2012.